1

 吳少將桓將軍說王曰:「吳多步兵,步兵利險; 漢多車騎,車騎利平地。 願大王所過城邑不下,直棄去,疾西據雒陽武庫,食敖倉粟,阻山河之險以令諸侯,雖毋入關,天下固已定矣。 即大王徐行,留下城邑,漢軍車騎至,馳入梁楚之郊,事敗矣。」 吳王問諸老將,老將曰:「此少年推鋒之計可耳,安知大慮乎!」 於是王不用桓將軍計。

-Wu young general Huan general spoke king: "Wu many foot soldiers, foot soldiers advantage difficult terrain; The Han have many chariots and cavalry, and chariots and cavalry hold the advantage on level ground.
+The young general Huan said to the king, "Wu has many foot soldiers, and foot soldiers are advantaged in difficult terrain; The Han have many chariots and cavalry, and chariots and cavalry hold the advantage on level ground.
 I urge Your Majesty to bypass any cities that do not immediately fall, abandoning them without pause, and to drive swiftly westward to seize the arsenal at Luoyang and the grain stores of Ao.
 With the mountains and rivers as your bulwark, you may issue commands to all the feudal lords.
 Even without entering the passes, the realm will already be decided.
 But if Your Majesty advances slowly and lingers to take cities, the Han chariots and cavalry will arrive, sweeping into the borderlands of Liang and Chu, and the whole enterprise will be lost."
-Wu king asked various old generals, old generals said: "This young push edge strategy ok, how know great consideration?
+The King of Wu asked the old generals, and they said, "This is a young man's plan of charging the front—it will do; how would he know great strategy!"
 But the king refused to adopt General Huan's plan.

 15